Washington-University/HCPpipelines/README.md

 script (`SetUpHCPPipeline.sh`) will need to set environment variables appropriately.

+There is an additional variable in the `PostFreeSurferPipelineBatch.sh` script that needs to be considered.
+The `RegName` variable tells the pipeline whether to use MSMSulc for surface alignment.
+(See the [FAQ][FAQ] for further information about MSMSulc.)
+As distributed, the `PostFreeSurferPipelineBatch.sh` script assumes that you do *not* have access to the `msm` binary to use for surface alignment.
+Therefore, the `RegName` variable is set to `"FS"`.

+If you *do* have access to the `msm` binary and wish to use it, you can change this variable's value to `"MSMSulc"`.
+If you do so, then your environment script (e.g. `SetUpHCPPipeline.sh`) will need to set an additional environment variable which is used by the pipeline scripts to locate the `msm` binary.
+That environment variable is `MSMBin` and it is set in the distributed example `SetUpHCPPipeline.sh` file as follows:

+        export MSMBin=${HCPPIPEDIR}/MSMBinaries

+You will need to either place your `msm` executable binary file in the `${HCPPIPEDIR}/MSMBinaries` directory or modify the value given to the `MSMBin` environment variable so that it contains the path to the directory in which you have placed your copy of the `msm` executable.

 Once those things are taken care of and FreeSurfer processing is completed, commands like the following can be issued: